 - a.
 Full-time faculty. - b.
 Personnel who in addition to part-time teaching are employed by the university on a full-time basis in another capacity. - c.
 Chairs of academic departments and divisions, Deans and Associate Deans of colleges and schools and the Dean of Freshman Studies. - d.
-Chairs of administrative departments (President, Senior Vice President for Academic Affairs, Senior Vice President for Administration, Senior Vice President for Resource Development, Vice President for Student Services, Vice President for Planning and Institutional Research, Vice President for Technology Administration, Vice President for Fiscal e.
-The duly elected president and vice president of the Student Government Association

-Services, Associate Vice President for Academic Affairs, Director of Academic Support, Dean of Admissions.
+Chairs of administrative departments (President, Senior Vice President for Academic Affairs, Senior Vice President for Administration, Senior Vice President for Resource Development, Vice President for Student Services, Vice President for Planning and Institutional Research, Vice President for Technology Administration, Vice President for Institutional Advancement, Vice President for Facilities, Vice President for Fiscal Services, Associate Vice President for Academic Affairs, Director of Academic Support, Dean of Admissions.